 This procedure is most commonly done in conjunction with several spinal decompression procedures, which may destabilize the spine.
 It is also one way to create spinal stability in patients with degenerative disc disease (DDD).
 This type of stabilization technique can be done on patients up to 65 years old, however, this procedure is more commonly done on younger patients with more flexible backs and no signs of osteoporosis.

 In order to determine whether or not a patient is an ideal candidate for this procedure, an MRI is usually ordered.
 Based on the results of the imaging tests, a surgeon can then recommend which procedure would work best for the patient.

 The Spinal Stabilization Process

 After surgery, patients should expect a 2-3 day hospital stay for recovery and pain management.
-In order to speed up the healing process, the patient should follow post-operative instructions and refrain from performing strenuous activities when released from the hospital.
-There is no exact time frame for a patient to make a full recovery.
-The time it takes for the spine to heal after surgery depends on many factors including the extent of the operation, as well as the patient’s age and overall health.
+In order to speed up the healing process, the patient should follow all post-operative instructions and refrain from performing strenuous activities when released from the hospital.
+There is no exact time frame for a patient to make full recovery.
+The time it takes for the spine to heal after surgery depends on many factors, including the extent of the operation, as well as the patient’s age and overall health.
 In order to increase mobility in the spine, physical therapy can also be done some time after surgery.

 In order to make an informed decision on whether or not dynamic stabilization is the right procedure for you, call us and schedule an appointment with one of our highly skilled and reputable surgeons.